Learning Latent and Hierarchical Structures in Cognitive Diagnosis Models: Discussion

 \section{Discussion}

 In this paper we propose a penalized likelihood approach to simultaneously learn the number of latent attributes, the hierarchical structure, the item-attribute $Q$-matrix and item-level diagnostic models in hierarchical CDMs.
 We achieve these goals by imposing two regularization terms on an exploratory latent class model: one is a log-type penalty on proportion parameters and the other is truncated Lasso penalty on the differences among item parameters.
 The nice form of the penalty terms facilitates the computation and an efficient EM-type algorithm is developed.
-A latent structure recovery algorithm is also developed based on the learned model parameters.
-The consistency theory is established for the proposed regularized likelihood approach.
+A latent structure recovery algorithm is also provided based on the learned model parameters.
 The simulation study and real data analysis demonstrate good performance of the proposed method.

+In most existing works of learning CDMs, the hierarchical structures of latent attributes are either not considered or pre-specified by domain experts.
+Moreover, related works using exploratory approaches to learn latent hierarchies also require additional pre-specifications such as the number of latent attributes.
+By contrast, in this work, we develop an exploratory regularized likelihood approach with minimal model specifications.
+In particular, we estimate the number of latent attributes, recover the hierarchical structure, the $Q$-matrix, and the item-level diagnostic models simultaneously.
+The price we have to pay for the minimal model assumptions is that a set of hyperparameters need to be tuned, while our simulation results show that we can achieve it computationally efficiently.

+In addition to computational efficiency, our proposed method also has theoretical guarantees.
+Specifically, we show that the number of latent classes, the model parameters and the constraint structure of the item parameter matrix can be consistently estimated.
+Moreover, based on the assumption that more capable subjects have higher item parameters, we develop estimation procedures to recover the number of latent attributes, hierarchical structures and $Q$-matrix from the introduced indicator matrix.
+Due to the consistency of the item parameter matrix and its constraint structure, under the identifiability conditions, the indicator matrix is also consistently estimated, which leads to the consistency of these latent specifications as well.
+Although the method is purely data-driven, our analysis also provides sound theoretical support.
+With the theoretical foundation established, our method is consistent and robust in learning the hierarchical structure and other CDM characteristics.